pxlit-projects/Guts-DotNetAdvanced-24-25/README.md

 - By clicking on the *Solution Explorer* tab you go back to the main view for this local repository

-#### Get a new version of the start code

-It could happen that the lecturers fix bugs in the automated tests of the startcode or add new exercises and/or tests.
-These changes will happen in the **upstream** repository and you will need to get those changes in the **origin** repository.
-Follow the steps below to get the new version of the code:

-- TODO

-- Commit your work locally (see previous section)
-- Open a command prompt and navigate to the folder that contains your local copy of the *origin* repository.
-Tip: in Visual Studio you can open a command prompt in the correct folder via the menu: *Git -> Open in Command Prompt*
-- Enter the command *git pull upstream main*.
-This command downloads the new commits from the *upstream* repository and tries to merge them with your last local commit.
-- Attention: local changes that were not in a local commit will get lost doing a pull
-- Close the command prompt.
-Navigate to the *Branch History* window (*Git -> View Branch History*).
-You should see the commits (your local commits, the commits of the lectors and a merge commit).
-Push (upload) these local commits to your online repository (*origin*) by clicking on the *Push* link

 [img_projects]:Images/projects.png "Solution for chapter five with its projects"
 [img_clone_vs]:Images/clone_vs.png "Clone a project in Visual Studio"
 [img_clone_url]:Images/clone_url.png "Copy repository url"